I will show you how to choose a good dash cam. Simple as that. Because, as you will later see, a dash cam will be your time/money/stress saver.

-Do you want a dashboard camera?
+Why do you need a dashboard camera?
 What to buy?
 What to look for?
-We answer all of this questions and more.
+Let’s answer all of this questions and more.

 When road accidents happen, eyewitnesses tell different versions of what happened , which often means police are usually left frustrated and helpless during their investigations.

 In defense of witnesses, humans have fragile memories that tend to fade over time and struggle to recollect things precisely as they happen, so we can’t really blame accident witnesses most times.

 But, in this case, you may be the innocent who struggles to prove something beyond possibilities.
 Or, worse, you are declared guilty of a crash, and it’s consequences because you can’t show what happened.

 As we live in a tech era, thank god, investigators can alternatively rely on digital witnesses to tell the story.
 Yes, dash cameras are your bulletproof witnesses.

 The best eyewitness dash cams don’t just tell you what happened – they show you everything exactly as it happened.

 In case you don’t know, an eyewitness dash cam is a little camera that is mounted on the windshield or dashboard of a vehicle, and records nonstop video of the path ahead automatically.

 If a crash happens, the dashcam could provide substantial evidence and help establish who was responsible for the crash.
 And accidents happen all the time.